 But when I read this article from a faraway land explaining to me how my intervention works, it gave me pause to think.
 I reflected on many conversations over decades with clinicians about how to help save lives.
 And I reflected on some simple and enduring truths about life.
 Most people want to live a life with purpose and meaning; most do not desire death by suicide.
 But for those who do, simple ideas about autonomy, empathy, collaboration, and truth go a long way toward creating the possibility of saving a life, even in the face of suicidal despair.
 “Good nursing” or “good social work” can help transform lives and help people self-determine whether they live or die.

-It is gratifying and humbling to see an outside source confirming these SDT concepts as potential cornerstones of CAMS.
+It is gratifying and humbling to see an outside source confirming the importance of self-determination concepts as potential cornerstones of CAMS.